xavierchermain/pbrt-v3-procedural-glint/scenes/README.md

 pbrt example scene
 ==================

-This file contains a three example scenes which use our procedural glinty BRDF.
+This folder contains three example scenes which use our procedural glinty BRDF with different parameters.